-- DSS service providers such as ASL/CART or note taking support is to be provided remotely at this time.
+- DSS service providers such as ASL/CART or note-taking support is provided remotely at this time.
 This helps to decrease the number of individuals in the physical classroom space.

-- Visual aid support is provided to blind individuals, to ensure equal access to your course materials.
-It is important to collaborate with DSS in a timely manner to ensure an alternative is available to your student.
+- Visual aid support is provided to blind individuals to ensure equal access to course materials.
+It is important to collaborate with DSS in a timely manner to ensure an alternative is available to students.

 - University-wide notification systems should be accessible on mobile devices.

 - Mass email communications should be accessible.